cardano-foundation/developer-portal/docs/native-tokens/minting.md

 1. First, we will build a transaction, resulting in a file.
 This will be the foundation of how the transaction fee will be calculated.
 2. We use this `raw` file and our protocol parameters to calculate our fees
-3. Then we need re-build the transaction, including the correct fee and the adjusted amount which we're able to send.
+3. Then we need to re-build the transaction, including the correct fee and the adjusted amount we're able to send.
 Since we send it to ourselves, the output needs to be the amount of our fundings minus the calculated fee.

 Another thing to keep in mind is the model of how transactions and "balances" are designed in Cardano.
 Each transaction has one (or multiple) inputs (the source of your funds, like which bill you'd like to use in your wallet to pay) and one or multiple outputs.
 In our minting example, the input and output will be the same - <b>our own address</b>.

 Before we start, we will again need some setup to make the transaction building easier.
-Query your payment address and take note of the different values present.
+First, query your payment address and take note of the different values present.

 ```bash
 cardano-cli query utxo --address $address --$testnet